ryanliang000/localconnect/README.md

 # localconnect
-local tcp port in an intranet redirect to the internet.
+local tcp port in an intranet redirect to the internet, then provide service to another comupter in another intranet.

 there are 3 executed output will be generated
 1. regsrv